arkalim/obsidian-vault/Notes/AWS Solutions Architect Associate/Virtual Private Cloud (VPC).md

 	- ![[attachments/Pasted image 20220513222559.png]]

 ## Network Address Translation (NAT) Instance
-- An [[Elastic Compute Cloud (EC2)|EC2]] instance **launched in the public subnet** which allows EC2 instances in private subnets to connect to the Internet without being connected from the internet (blocks inbound connection)
+- An [[Elastic Compute Cloud (EC2)|EC2]] instance **launched in the public subnet** which performs network address translation to enable private instances to use the public IP of the NAT instance to access the internet.
+This is exactly the same as how routers perform NAT.
+This also prevents the private instances from being accessed from the public  internet.
 	- ![[attachments/Pasted image 20220512101152.png]]
 - **Must disable EC2 setting: source / destination IP check on the NAT instance** as the IPs can change.
 - **Must have an Elastic IP attached to it**